Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In most androgen-sensitive tissues, testosterone is converted under the action of 5α-reductase into dihydrotestosterone, a more active form of androgen.
-Testosterone and dihydrotestosterone in the cell bind to the same receptor, but the affinity of testosterone to the receptor is significantly lower than that of dihydrotestosterone.
-Only dihydrotestosterone affects the prostate gland, skull bones and hair growth.
-DGT is metabolized to 3α-androstenediol-glucuronide.
+In most androgen-sensitive tissues, testosterone is converted by 5α-reductase to dihydrotestosterone, a more active form of androgen.
+Testosterone and dihydrotestosterone bind to the same receptor in the cell, but testosterone has a significantly lower affinity for the receptor than dihydrotestosterone.
+Only dihydrotestosterone has an effect on the prostate gland, skull bones, and hair growth.
+DHT is metabolized to 3α-androstenediol glucuronide.

-Reference values (norm) of concentration of dihydrotestosterone in blood serum
+Reference values (norm) of dihydrotestosterone concentration in blood serum

 Age